-Nora Lombroso Rossi (Genoa 1914 - New York 2009) wife: law degree; anti-fascist as was all her family; emigrated with Bruno to the US where she held various jobs, including Italian language teacher at Cornell University, where her husband was employed; also, chef and art importer and staff worker at Los Alamos during the Manhattan project.
-She had three children: Florence (Ithaca 7 December 1940) later teacher at various school levels, in Sunnyvale, CA; Frank (Los Alamos 10 November 1945), medical photographer and lab technician in Boston, MA; and Linda (Cambridge, MA, 19 March 1953), strategic/marketing advisor and financial educator in New York.
-She did not return to Italy and all her children remained in the US.
+Nora Lombroso Rossi (Genoa 1914 - New York 2009) wife: law degree; anti-fascist as was all her family; emigrated with Bruno to the US where she held various jobs, including Italian language teacher at Cornell University, where her husband was employed; also, chef and art importer and staff worker at Los Alamos during the Manhattan Project.
+She had three children: Florence (Ithaca 7 December 1940 -), later a teacher at various school levels in Sunnyvale, CA; Frank (Los Alamos 10 November 1944 -), medical photographer and lab technician in Boston, MA; and Linda (Cambridge, MA, 19 March 1953), strategic/marketing advisor and financial educator in New York.
+She never returned to Italy permanently, and all her children remained in the US.

 Giorgio Rossi (Venice 24 May 1909 - Milan 17 May 1967), younger brother with twin brother Ruggero.
 He lived with his mother, Lina Minerbi, at the Lido of Venice and probably hid in Switzerland with her after 1943 (per Linda Rossi).
-He had a degree in agricultural science and taught at the Jewish School after passage of the Race Laws.
-Provided assistance to Jewish emigrés (DELASEM), 1939-1947, and acted as delegate to the Hebrew Community of Venice in the Office of Deportees, and as liaison to the American Jewish Joint Distribution Committee (JDC), 1944, and the Research Committee of Jewish Deportees (CRDE), 1944-1953.
-Returned to Italy.
+He had a degree in agricultural science and taught at the Jewish School after the institution of the Race Laws.
+Assisted Jewish emigrés (DELASEM), 1939-1947, and acted as a delegate to the Hebrew Community of Venice in the Office of Deportees, and as liaison to the American Jewish Joint Distribution Committee (JDC), 1944, and the Research Committee of Jewish Deportees (CRDE), 1944-1953.
+He returned to Italy.

 Ruggero Rossi (Venice 24 May 1909 - Venice 1993), younger brother with his twin, Giorgio: he married Bianca Voghera, with whom he had a child, Raphae,l who resides in Israel.
 They probably took refuge in Switzerland, re-entering Italy in Milan (per Linda Rossi).